octobercms/docs/3.x/cms/ajax/turbo-router.md

 ## Global Events

-The AJAX framework triggers several events during the navigation lifecycle and page responses.
+The AJAX framework triggers several events during the navigation life cycle and page responses.
 The events are usually triggered on the `document` object with details available on the `event.detail` property.

 Event | Description
 ------------- | -------------